Getting Your FAA Remote Pilot Certificate

 What’s the price of Drone Pilot Ground School?

 The price of our self-paced, online training course starts at $299.
 That’s a one-time fee and includes access to 70+ lessons, to practice quizzes, and to five different practice tests.
 More information on course discounts and group enrollments over here.

 Do you guarantee that I’ll pass the Aeronautical Knowledge Test?

 We’ve built a rigorous curriculum, and we strongly believe that our training methodology does an excellent job preparing you to pass your test and to get your Remote Pilot Certificate from the FAA.

 If you put in at least 15-20 hours of studying, you reach out to us with questions along the way, and you score at least 85% on one of our full-length practice tests, you should have no trouble passing the test.

-If you do NOT pass your test on the first try (and have scored at least 85% on one of our practice tests), your $150 test fee is on us.
-While it’s rare, this does happen from time to time and we want to make sure you know that we have your back.
+That said, if you do NOT pass your test on the first try (and have scored at least 85% on one of our practice tests), your $150 test fee is on us.
+And we’ll also refund you the cost of Drone Pilot Ground School.
+While it’s rare, this does happen from time to time, and we want to make sure you know that we have your back.

 Are you an FAA-certified school?

 When it comes to getting your Part 107 Remote Pilot Certificate, you do NOT need to go through a traditional FAA Part 141-certified manned aircraft training school like you would for, say a recreational or private pilot license.

 In fact, many of these Part 141 schools don’t have any kind of drone training available!